saghul/pyuv/docs/tty.rst

         :param callable callback: Callback to be called after shutdown has been performed.

         Shutdown the outgoing (write) direction of the ``TTY`` connection.

         Callback signature: ``callback(tty_handle)``.

-    .. py:method:: close([callback])

-        :param callable callback: Callback to be called after the handle has been closed.

-        Close the ``TTY`` handle.
-After a handle has been closed no other operations can be performed on it.

-        Callback signature: ``callback(tty_handle)``.